-A privilege tax is imposed on a white goods wholesale merchant at a flat rate for each new white good sold by the merchant in a wholesale sale.
-A privilege tax is imposed on a white goods retailer at a flat rate for each new white good that is sold by the retailer and has not been the subject of a wholesale sale taxable under this section.
+A privilege tax is imposed on a white goods retailer at a flat rate for each new white good that is sold by the retailer.
 An excise tax is imposed on a new white good purchased outside the State for storage, use, or consumption in this State.
-The rate of the privilege taxes and the excise tax is five dollars (\$5.00) if the new white good does not contain chlorofluorocarbon refrigerants and is ten dollars (\$10.00) if the new white good contains chlorofluorocarbon refrigerants.
+The rate of the privilege tax and the excise tax is five dollars (\$5.00) if the new white good does not contain chlorofluorocarbon refrigerants and is ten dollars (\$10.00) if the new white good contains chlorofluorocarbon refrigerants.
 These taxes are in addition to all other taxes.